Mariaarlyn14/Traze/README.md

 3. Download the database [("test2.db")](https://github.com/Mariaarlyn14/Traze/blob/main/db/DataLocation.db) to access the necessary Data for the algorithm to work.
 4. Run the algorithm.
+5. Upon executing the code, you must first manually input the Origin and Destination which you can obtain in the Delivery Information Page.
-5. Upon executing the code, you will obtain two HTML files, namely "Dijkstra.html" and "ACO.html".
+6. After successfully running the algorithm, you will obtain two HTML files, namely "Dijkstra.html" and "ACO.html".
 These files can be conveniently downloaded and stored on your mobile device to use for the application.

 Make use of this [Google Collab Python Notebook](https://colab.research.google.com/drive/1dSIbjAXhbsRaO5O8azrfq-hAqGfk0whj?usp=sharing), created with the intention of improving the efficiency and ease of running algorithms for our users.